peregilk/north-t5/README.md

 I will continue to train and release additional models based on this framework.
 Contact me directly if you need other specific version for research projects.

 ## Contact/About
 These models were trained by Per E Kummervold.
-Please contact me on per@capia.no
+Please contact me on per@capia.no.

 ## Thanks
-This release would not have been possible without getting support from Google's TRC - TPU Research Cloud.
+This release would not have been possible without getting support from [TPU Research Cloud](https://sites.research.google/trc/about/) at Google Research.
+NB
+NCC
+Freddy